Dutch Requirements for a Platoon Anti-Tank Weapon: 1000m, 10kg loaded, 90% hit rate. Year: 1969

 (4) Operating the weapon system must not require special skills of the crew.

 (5) Circumstances concerning weather and climate, cannot complicate operating the system.
-The wearing of special clothing (winter or protective clothing) cannot influence operating the system.
+The wearing of

 (6) Potential smoke, dust, and muzzle flash cannot impede the firing at or finding of targets.